 Learn more about the psychotherapists at Dolphin Tribe

-Dr Sangeetha Makielan, our clinic founder, is a Child and Family Psychiatrist Psychotherapist.
+Dr Sangeetha Makielan, our clinic founder, is a Child and Family Psychiatrist and Psychotherapist.
 She brings a holistic and inclusive approach to all her patients, treating a range of mental health issues through both psychiatric care and psychotherapy.
 She provides short-, medium- and long-term psychotherapy,

 Ms Aiping Ong is a Child and Educational Psychologist who loves helping children work through complex thoughts and emotions.
 She works with children under 12 who have autism (ASD), anxiety, developmental delays, intellectual disability, and giftedness.